Yuvi9018/Yuvi9018/README.md

 - 👀 I’m interested in DATA Science
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on Linkedin www.linkedin.com/in/yuvrajpatil9018
+- 📫 reach me on Linkedin www.linkedin.com/in/yuvrajpatil9018
+-

 <!---
 Yuvi9018/Yuvi9018 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.